Smarter-revolution/Smarter-Revolution-Site/content/blog/why-training-videos-arent-changing-behavior.md

 If your training videos aren't producing the results you expected, the problem probably isn't the videos themselves.
 It's what comes before and after them.

 We help companies build video capabilities that actually change performance—starting with the diagnosis that most organizations skip.
+This systematic approach applies across all video use cases, from [sales demo videos](/blog/product-demo-videos-that-close-deals) to [audio content production](/blog/cinematic-audio-revolution).

 **Let's figure out what's really blocking the behavior you need.**